bharat-kadchha/Core-And-Advance-Java-Practicals/hibernate-framework/hibernate-mapping/OneToOneMappingExample/README.md

 ### OneToOneMapping :
-- here this is simple reletionship where single source object have a single target object.
+- here this is a simple relationship where a single source object has a single target object.
 - use @OneToOne annotation for this relationship.
 ```
 public class StudentModel